 Define your company’s boundaries

-Next, you need to define your company’s geographical and organizational boundary for calculating emissions.
+Next, you need to define your company’s geographical and organizational boundaries for calculating emissions.

-Geographical boundary: All locations where your organization has operations, including subsidiaries, joint ventures, and partnerships.
+Geographical boundary: All locations where your organization operates, including subsidiaries, joint ventures, and partnerships.

-Organizational boundary: All activities that your organization controls or has significant influence on, such as production, transportation, and supply chain.
+Organizational boundary: All activities that your organization controls or has significant influence on, such as production, transportation, and supply chain, as determined by the protocol.

 A clear definition of these boundaries will help you determine the scope of your emissions and which sources your reduction strategy should tackle.